BrownCSCI1230/lab03_convolution_template/README.md

-# Lab 3: Convolution
+# Convolution
-This is a placeholder readme.
+Welcome to the Lab 3 Convolution!
+The handout for this lab is located [here](https://browncsci1230.github.io/labs/lab3).